By Richard Brand, M.B.A., Chief Financial Officer, BeyondSpring Pharmaceuticals

 Whether such a dichotomy exists in the industry should receive additional study.
 If it’s established that this is the case, then this industry dynamic will need to be considered in developing effective solutions.

 While the industry’s R&D success rate is low, R&D costs are high and R&D takes a long time; thus, the total development cost is high.
 This is a major factor behind high drug pricing, as companies seek to recoup their investments.
 If we can find a good model to reduce the cost of R&D and shorten the time, while maintaining high quality, then we can control costs.

-Richard A. Brand, M.B.A., is the Chief Financial Officer of BeyondSpring Pharmaceuticals, a clinical stage biopharmaceutical company focused on the development of innovative cancer therapies, including a Phase 3 immuno-oncology compound and strong pipeline in collaboration with the Fred Hutchinson Cancer Research Center.
+Richard Brand, M.B.A., is the CFO of BeyondSpring Pharmaceuticals, a clinical stage biopharmaceutical company focused on the development of innovative cancer therapies, including a Phase 3 immuno-oncology compound and strong pipeline in collaboration with the Fred Hutchinson Cancer Research Center.